OpenCAEPlus/OpenCAEPoro/scripts/README.md

 ## Directory and Files

-- build, scripts for building the OpenCAEPoro on MacOS, Windows, and Linux
+- build/:   scripts for building the OpenCAEPoro on MacOS, Windows, and Linux
-- publish, script for publishing OpenCAEPoro releases
+- publish/: scripts for publishing OpenCAEPoro releases
-- doc, script for building documentations
+- doc/:     scripts for building documentations
+- other/:   other scripts

 ## Important